-By no means are any strangers to success at the club level.
+By no means are any strangers to success at the club level in Copa America.
 That begs the soccer betting question; will the constant shortcomings continue to hinder them at the international level, or will something finally give at next month’s Copa América Centenario?

 Having already made the trip back to Santiago and exacted a measure of revenge on Chile in a World Cup qualifying match at the Estadio Nacional, the site of their most recent significant failure, Argentina should open group play against Chile with a confident air.
 Bolivia only has posed a real threat in La Paz.
 And has only once Argentina met Panama – though the latter of which could surprise people who bet on soccer because bias has no place in sports.